Webpack

 Cosmos compiles your code using dependencies you already installed in your

 project.
-Cosmos will auto include common loaders like babel-loader
+Cosmos will auto include common loaders like babel-loader,

-, etc. in the default Webpack config.
+ts-loader, css-loader, etc. in the default Webpack config.
 Use a custom

 Webpack config for more advanced use cases.

-is installed in your project.
+Make sure html-webpack-plugin is installed in your project.

-You may also need to create a .babelrc
+You may also need to create a .babelrc in your project root.

 Custom Webpack Config